 OnDeck offers short-term loans to business owners who’ve been in business for at least one year and earn $100,000 or more in annual revenue.
 The minimum annual percentage rate (APR) on its loans are pretty high — 35.00%.
 If your loan is approved, you may be able to receive same day loan funding, depending on your state of residence; otherwise, funds are deposited within two to three business days.

 Once you’re issued the funds, you can choose to repay the loan back in fixed daily or weekly installments.

 Reliant Funding offers merchant cash advances to businesses that have been in business for at least six months and earn an annual revenue of $60,000 or more.
 If you’re approved for this loan, you’ll be charged a factor rate between 1.10 and 1.40.
-Plus, you’ll also have to pay an origination fee of $499 if you borrow $50,000 or less.
+Plus, you may also have to pay an origination fee.

 As mentioned above, MCAs provide you with a lump sum, and you make daily or weekly payments.